 Ms. Mullen is also a current member of the New England Fertility Society and the American Academy of Physician Assistants.

 She has worked in the field of women's health/reproductive endocrinology for over ten years.

 In her spare time Ariel enjoys reading and hiking.

-Ms. Mullen sees patients for initial consults, physical exams, diagnostic procedures, prenatal evaluations and treatment consults at the Waltham, Quincy and Worcester Centers.
+Ms. Mullen sees patients for initial consults, physical exams, diagnostic procedures, prenatal evaluations and treatment consults at the Boston, Waltham, Quincy and Worcester Centers.